 Located on Congress east of Grande Avenue, Los Olivos is often credited as the best pizza in west Tucson.

 If the taste isn’t enough to draw you in, the price should be.
-The 14-inch specialty pizzas are priced as low as $10.95, but Los Olivos also offers 14-inch one-topping pizzas for $5.95.
+The 14-inch specialty pizzas are priced as low as $10.95.
 Plus, if you follow their social media, they often have even better discounts.

 - La Mexicana — Chorizo, bacon, jalapenos, tomato, onions